accuknox/help/docs/integrations/aws-playbook.md

 **Step 8:** This information is forwarded to AccuKnox Support, and after verification by our support team, a confirmation email is sent.

-**Step 9:** At this juncture, we strongly recommend scheduling a DEMO with AccuKnox to assist the customer with the onboarding steps and gain a deeper understanding of our features.
+**Step 9:** At this juncture, we strongly recommend scheduling a DEMO with AccuKnox to assist the customer with the onboarding steps and gain a deeper understanding of our features if not done yet.

 **Step 10:** Shortly after configuring a tenant for the customer, we will send them an invitation to access the SaaS platform and leverage its security features.

-**Note:** The subscription options present on the marketplace are only available to the user for a month.
-After one month, we will be revoking all access of the user to our Saas Platform.
-Hence, Before the end of the monthly subscription,  We ask the customer to Disable any recurring subscription they have with the contract.
-If User still wants to continue using the platform they can refer to case 3 & 4.
+**Note:** The subscription is based on usage and you can upgrade your contract when usage increases.
+The contract is valid for a month and needs to be renewed after the one month period.
+The user can set up auto renew to automate the renewal process and continue using the platform.

-### **Case 2:** Customer gets to know about AccuKnox through Demo interaction and wants to purchase the subscription through AWS.
+### **Case 3:** Customer gets to know about AccuKnox through Demo interaction and wants to purchase a custom subscription through AWS.

 To proceed in this process, the customer should have a good understanding of the platform since these initial steps should have already been completed: